ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab02.md

       width/height and the steepness of the roof can be different.
 As long as it &quot;looks like a house&quot;, that's good enough for this lab.</td>
 </tr></table>
+<p>Copy the drawHouse function into the lab02.py file just below the last function you wrote in there.</p>

 <blockquote>
 <h3>Step 6: Draw a block of houses</h3>